aaarghhh/awesome_osint_blockchain_analysis/README.md

 | [Tonex](https://tonex.app/) | A social netowrk directly integrated on TON network
 | [TONwhale](https://tonwhales.com/it/explorer/top) | A list of top 1000 accounts
 | [TONmeterbot](https://tonometerbot.com/) | A service used to make scores about users.
 The score is generated on Balance/NFTnum basis.
+| [re:doubt](https://beta.redoubt.online/scam-abuse/#search) | A search engine for scam report related to The Open Network ecosystem
 | [ATOP](https://github.com/aaarghhh/a_TON_of_privacy) | A tool for make investigation on TON NFTs like Telegram fake numbers, Telegram nickname, and TON domain.
+| [TON Forbes](https://tonforbes.com) | TON Forbes is an intelligent social rating of The Open Network blockchain wallets.

 ### TON API
 | Link | Description |